RayalaNK/DogBreedClassifierApp/README.md

 ## Analysis

 ### Input:
-There are a total of 133 dog categories and 8351 total dog images.
+There are a total of 133 dog categories and 8351 dog images.
 All the models discussed below are using 6680 training images, 835 validation images and 836 test images.

 There are 2 different stages where we have done analysis.
 ### Stage 1, Building own model: